(Chinese name: 孟璐; Japanese name: アレクサンドラ モンロー)

-An authority on modern and contemporary Asian art and transnational art studies, Munroe is Senior Curator, Asian Art, and Senior Advisor, Global Arts, at the Solomon R. Guggenheim Museum, New York, positions created for her since she joined the museum in 2006.
+An authority on modern and contemporary Asian art and transnational art studies, Munroe is Senior Curator and Director, Curatorial Affairs, Guggenheim Abu Dhabi and Senior Curator, Asian Art and Senior Advisor, Global Arts, at the Solomon R. Guggenheim Museum and Foundation, New York, positions created for her since she joined the museum in 2006.
 Under her leadership, the Guggenheim has expanded its mission to broadening the geographical scope of its programs through the study, acquisition, and exhibition of art from non-Western regions.
+As director of curatorial affairs for the Guggenheim Abu Dhabi Project, she leads a team based in New York and Abu Dhabi charged with shaping its curatorial vision, building a collection of global art spanning the 1960s to the present, and developing and implementing the program that will establish Guggenheim Abu Dhabi as the preeminent modern and contemporary art museum in the region and beyond.
 She also founded and presides over the Guggenheim’s Asian Art Council, a curatorial think tank.
-Since 2018, Munroe has also served as Director of Curatorial Affairs, Guggenheim Abu Dhabi.
-In this capacity, she leads an international team on the development and implementation of the collections strategy and exhibition program for the future museum.

 Munroe’s exhibitions and catalogues have won numerous awards including four prizes for best show from the International Association of Art Critics (AICA).
 Her 2009 Guggenheim show exploring the influence of Asian aesthetics and philosophy on American modern art, The Third Mind: American Artists Contemplate Asia, 1860–1989, won the inaugural National Endowment for the Humanities Chairman’s Special Award with a grant of one million dollars.
 Her exhibitions have been chosen for “top of the year” lists by the New York Times, International Herald Tribune, Artforum, Geijutsu Shincho, Hyperallergic, and Time Out New York, among other publications.